frankschoeman/kyubus-shader/README.md

 Suggested apps to use Reshade with: </br>
 ShaderGlass - System wide desktop shading </br>
 MPC-BE - The only media player I know Reshade can be enabled with (dx9) </br>
-RetroArch - Emulation.
-Look up the WindowCast core for shading ANY application inside RetroArch!
-It is not a standard core included with the RetroArch installer at the moment of writing.
+RetroArch - Emulation.  ( Optional: Look up the WindowCast core for shading ANY application inside RetroArch.
+It is buggy though, and not a standard core included with the RetroArch installer at the moment of writing  )